 As always, the safety of our Scouts, volunteers, employees and communities is our top priority.

-We are taking similar steps as a national organization as we continue to evaluate the current environment with the best interests of our members, volunteers, and employees in mind.
-We are currently reviewing critical events that are scheduled to take place within the next six weeks.
-We will continue to update impacted groups about event decisions as they are made.
+We are taking similar steps as a national organization as we continue to evaluate and adapt to the current environment with the best interests of our members, volunteers, and employees in mind.

 Thank you for doing your part to ensure that young people continue to benefit from Scouting while protecting the health and safety of our families, friends, and communities.